top of page

 The number of supplements found to contain prescription drugs on Amazon is astounding.
 It would take a whole book to list them all.

-Amazon's Low Potency Supplements Problems
+Low Potency Supplements on Amazon

 Another issue is products containing far less than what they claimed on the label or even none of the claimed ingredients.
 The more expensive the raw material, the more likely it will happen.